SeiteAlexMH/pyhton-stuff/README.md

-# Some old recursive code from my college course on pyhton
+# Some old recursive code from my college course on python